-You might always assume that insurance is mainly for covering cancelled and delayed flights, but the real danger and expense can happen when you have a medical emergency and require treatment in a foreign country – this is where your travel insurance will be worth its weight in gold.
-I’ve personally opted for World Nomads and I’ve never had to worry about it any more!
+You might always assume that insurance is mainly for covering canceled and delayed flights, but the real danger and expense can happen when you have a medical emergency and require treatment in a foreign country – this is where your travel insurance will be worth its weight in gold.
+I’ve personally opted for World Nomads and I’ve never had to worry about it anymore!
 The feature I like the most about them is that if you’ve already left home, you can still buy your travel insurance online.

 You’re in a new country and experiencing new places and cultures.

-Don’t be afraid to try that strange looking dish – the local food might surprise your taste buds.
+Don’t be afraid to try that strange-looking dish – the local food might surprise your taste buds.